 Hello!
 I am a second-year judge for public forum high school debates.
 I look forward to hearing you debate!

 For each person, I score your two speeches and crossfire on scale of 25-30.
-Then I average the 3 numbers and deduct any decorum penalties.
+Then I average these 3 scores and deduct any decorum penalties.
 Here’s what I’m looking for:

 a.
 Construction: Present your case = succinct organization, sound reasoning, credible evidence, and clear delivery.

 b.
 Rebuttal: Refute opposing side's arguments.
 Do not use Rebuttal to cram in more arguments.

 c.
 Summary: Crystallize your case, in light of everything that has happened.

 d.
 Final Focus: Frame with clarity why your team won the debate.

 e.
 Crossfire: Dig into other side’s arguments during CX rounds to find weaknesses.